 “Hurry Sickness” and the Power of Choice

 We are faced with making choices on a daily basis.
-Our lives are busier and more demanding than ever, and as we’re barraged with information, things become overwhelming in a hurry.
+Our lives and time are busier and more demanding than ever, and as we’re barraged with information, things become overwhelming in a hurry.
 This concept (and demand) has been named “Hurry Sickness”, which is, by definition, “a behavior pattern characterized by continual rushing and anxiousness; an overwhelming and continual sense of urgency.”

 Personally, that frightens me.
 Mostly because I know I buy into “Hurry Sickness” more than is healthy, which creates a false illusion of achievement and satisfies my inner completionist.
 But lately, as I’ve entered a new and enlightened season of life and reflected on how I want to spend my time, I have sought to slow down, think deeper, and truly relish each moment.
 Doing this (successfully, that is) comes down to my personal priorities and how well-defined they are.

 Clarity is paramount in determining any priority, which can be a lofty task.
 In essence, defining personal priorities comes down to making a series of choices.
 In my own life, my priorities are what I call the five F’s: Faith, Family, Friends, Fitness and Fun.
 How I fill my days, generally speaking, relates to these things in some form or another.
 So while the specifics can look different from week to week, the way I choose to spend my time directly relates to these priorities, or some combination of them.